digital-blueprint/relay-authorization-bundle/docs/rest-api.md

 ### `POST /authorization/resource-action-grants`

-Creates a new grant to perform a given action on the given resource:
+Creates a new grant to perform a given action on the given resource.

+Parameters:
+* `resourceClass`: Only return grant for resources from the given resource class.

 | relay:errorId                                                  | Status code | Description                                                             | relay:errorDetails | Example                          |
 |----------------------------------------------------------------|-------------|-------------------------------------------------------------------------|--------------------|----------------------------------|